-What To Do In Tirana: 15+ Tirana Tourist Attractions
+What To Do In Tirana – Tirana Tourist Attractions

-A Tirana sightseeing journey should definitely include a visit to the Pyramid of Tirana, also known as the Enver Hoxa Pyramid or, locally, simply as the Piramida.
-Although this might not to be the most spectacular looking architectural landmark in the city, its historic significance is huge.
+A Tirana sightseeing journey should include visiting the Pyramid of Tirana, also known as the Enver Hoxa Pyramid or, locally, simply as the Piramida.
+Although this might not be the most spectacular architectural landmark in Tirana, its historical significance is enormous.

 Located in the heart of the city, on the main road between the Presidential Palace and Skanderbeg Square, the building was opened in 1988 as the Enver Hoxha Museum.
 Originally meant to be dedicated to Enver Hoxha, the communist leader who ruled Albania from the end of World War II to 1985, the fall of communism in 1991 resulted in a logical repurposing and rebranding.

-It currently remains a topic of fierce debate as to what exactly to do with it in the future.
-Some people want to make it a historical monument, while others would like to see it demolished.
+It remains a topic of fierce debate about what to do with it in the future.
+Some people want to make it a historical monument, while others want to see it demolished.
 In the meantime, it is unused, except by graffiti artists and skaters.

-A fun little landmark in central Tirana is the Tanners’ Bridge, which dates from the 18th-century Ottoman time.
+When deciding what to see in Tirana, we suggest a fun little landmark in central Tirana – Tanners’ Bridge, which dates from the 18th-century Ottoman time.
 It’s one of the few remaining Ottoman structures in Tirana.
-Constructed in the vicinity of the Tanners’ Mosque, it used to be part of the much-used St. George Road, the link between the city and the highlands to the east.
+Constructed near the Tanners’ Mosque, it used to be part of the much-used St. George Road, the link between the city and the highlands to the east.

 Originally spanning the Lanë River, the bridge was kept as a monument after the river was redirected.
-It’s a wonderful historic highlight in a city that’s modernizing at a lightning pace.
 Plus, you can still walk across it!
+It’s a beautiful historic highlight in a city modernizing at a lightning pace.

-The main plaza in the city center, Skanderbeg Square is a large open space home to many of the best places to see in Tirana.
-It’s a vibrant meeting place, a major touristic attraction, and an important historic landmark.
+Skanderbeg Square’s central plaza in the city center is a large open space home to many of Tirana’s best places to see.
+It’s a vibrant meeting place, a major tourist attraction, and an important historical landmark.

+The square is the main celebration venue in Tirana and Albania, featuring a large lawn, rows of stately trees, and colorful flowerbeds.
 Named after national hero Georg Kastriot Skanderbeg, who helped stop the advance of the Ottoman Empire into Eastern Europe, the square is dominated by the Skanderbeg Monument.
-That monument symbolically occupies the very spot where once stood a Josef Stalin statue.
-The square is a main venue for celebrations in Tirana and Albania, featuring a large lawn, rows of stately trees and colorful flowerbeds.
+That monument symbolically occupies the very spot where a Josef Stalin statue once stood.

 Enver Hoxha is perhaps one of the most famous communist leaders — a man who has isolated the whole country of Albania for over 41 years.